Investment software for comparing all methods of investing.

 Free Business Owner Calculators

-Prices and ordering information are at the bottom
+Prices and ordering information are at the bottom.
+You'd get the Benchmarking Software too when you buy the IC

-The IC is the only investment software ever created that properly and accurately compares 27 of the most-common methods of investing apples-to-apples with each other.
-So it's the only way to correctly analyze the long-term effects, and account for all of the costs, basis, tax, and other details, using all popular investing strategies people actually use in the Real World.
+The IC accurately compares 27 of the most-common methods of investing apples-to-apples with each other.
+The purpose is to analyze the long-term effects of the investing strategies people actually use in the Real World, accounting for costs, basis, tax, and all other details.

 The basic concept is that (except for the bank CDs and annuities) the exact same underlying investments are invested in, and then the only differences in the investment strategies are the methods of buying, holding, trading, taxing, and liquidating them.